 The Company's headquarters operations are located in Menlo Park and San Ramon, California.
-As of December 31, 2020, placement activities were conducted through 326 offices located in the United States, Canada, the United Kingdom, Belgium, Brazil, France, the Netherlands, Germany, Luxembourg, Switzerland, Japan, China, Singapore, Australia, New Zealand, Austria, the United Arab Emirates, and Chile.
-As of December 31, 2020, Protiviti had 62 offices in the United States, Canada, Australia, China, France, Germany, Italy, the Netherlands, Japan, Singapore, India, Switzerland and the United Kingdom.
+As of December 31, 2021, temporary and permanent placement activities were conducted through 321 offices located in the United States, Canada, the United Kingdom, Belgium, Brazil, France, the Netherlands, Germany, Luxembourg, Switzerland, Japan, China, Singapore, Australia, New Zealand, Austria, the United Arab Emirates, and Chile.
+As of December 31, 2021, Protiviti had 64 offices in the United States, Canada, Australia, China, France, Germany, Italy, the Netherlands, Japan, Singapore, India, Switzerland and the United Kingdom.
 All of the offices are leased.